8bitbug/box/README.md

-# toy projects
+# box
-This is an collection of toy projects
+Prints out an box depending on the user input